lakshaym30/SFRoadNetworks/development_log.md

 For this week, our group plans on completing the shortest path algorithm and visualization implementation, writing sufficient test cases to test our code, and outlining the written report and presentation.

 ### Progress

-We have finished the graph visualization algorithm, as it now presents an image of the graph of San Francisco road networks.
-As of now, we are still working on tests, as well as the shortest path algorithm.
+During this week, our group was able to complete the graph visualization algorithm.
+This algorithm works as intended, and it presents an image of the graph of road networks in San Francisco.
+We are currently still working on implementing test cases and completing our shortest path algorithm so that it works as intended on our large dataset